Collection: Order Of The Jedi

 License: Sideshow Collectibles

 During the Outer Rim Sieges, as the Clone Wars were nearing their end, Ki-Adi-Mundi was stationed on the Banking Clan stronghold world of Mygeeto.
-There, he led the Galactic Marines, helmed by clone Commander Bacara.
+There, he led the Galactic Marine clone troopers with Commander Bacara.
 He stayed in touch with Coruscant as the Jedi Council was experiencing the changes initiated by Chancellor Palpatine.
 He grew wary of the Chancellor and his bids for increased executive power.
-When the upper tier of the Jedi Council – himself, Yoda and Mace Windu – discussed a possible course of action to remove the Chancellor, Ki-Adi-Mundi advised that the Jedi order would have to take control of the Senate in the interim, to ensure a secure transition of power.
+When the upper tier of the Jedi Council – himself, Yoda and Mace Windu – discussed a possible course of action to remove the Chancellor, Ki-Adi-Mundi advised that the Jedi Order would have to take control of the Senate in the interim, to ensure a secure transition of power.
 Taken out of context, such discourse would be branded treason – it was a disturbing sign at just how unstable the democracy of the Republic had become.